 Benefits and Risks of Cryotherapy

 There isn’t much information about the long-term effectiveness of cryotherapy, but it is known to be less effective than radiation therapy.
 However, the cryotherapy is able to freeze and kill the cancer cells in the prostate.
 It is particularly indicated as primary treatment in cases of early-stage cancer confined to the prostate or as salvage therapy, after other cancer treatment to stop the growth of recurrent prostate cancer.
 The side effects of the treatment are usually worse in patients who previously underwent radiation therapy.
 Patients often experience soreness, swelling of the penis or scrotum and blood in urine right after the procedure.

 “Freezing often damages the nerves near the prostate that control erections.
-Erectile dysfunction is more common after cryosurgery than after radical prostatectomy,” adverts the ACS.
-“Urinary incontinence (having problems controlling urine) is rare in men who have cryosurgery as their first treatment for prostate cancer, but it is more common in men who have already had radiation therapy.
-After cryosurgery, less than 1% of men develop a fistula (an abnormal connection) between the rectum and bladder.
-This rare but serious problem can allow urine to leak into the rectum and often requires surgery to repair.”
+Erectile dysfunction is more common after cryosurgery than after radical prostatectomy,” the Cancer Society states.
+“Urinary incontinence (having problems controlling urine) is rare in men who have cryosurgery as their first treatment for prostate cancer, but it is more common in men who have already had radiation therapy.”

 Note: Prostate Cancer News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.